AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Mika’il

-Mika’il is the Arabic name for Michael, the archangel of mercy who rewards good deeds and provides nourishment to people.
+Mika’il, the Arabic name for Michael, is the archangel of mercy who rewards good deeds and provides nourishment to people.

 Miracle